Google's Nexus tablet selling fast across retail chains

 GameStop said on Friday it had already run through its first two allocations of the tablet, co-developed by Google and Taiwan's Asustek that starts at $199 and has drawn glowing reviews from major gadget reviewers.

-Sam's Club, the warehouse chain owned by Wal-Mart Stores Inc (WMT.N), and Staples (SPLS.O) listed the device as being out of stock on their websites as of Friday.
+Sam's Club, the warehouse chain owned by Wal-Mart Stores Inc, and Staples listed the device as being out of stock on their websites as of Friday.
 Office Depot's website continued to offer the device for sale as of the afternoon.

 Consumers have been able to pre-order the tablet from Google and several retailers in past weeks, and Google said it began shipping devices to consumers on Friday.